 If you have been closely following Windows 8 news or played with Windows 8 for a while, you probably know about the new Metro Start screen.
 For starters, the Start screen is one of the core features of Windows 8 and works as a replacement for the old Start menu.

 The tiles on the Start screen update in real-time and provide all the information you care about.
 Unfortunately, the Start screen, which is the main attraction of Windows 8, is getting negative reviews from desktop users.

 Many users who have updated to Windows 8 have been trying to disable or hide the Start screen.
 But it’s not possible to completely turn off or hide the Start screen in Windows 8 client OS.
-An option is available in the Group Policy to skip or bypass the Start screen while logging in but the catch is that the policy applies to only to Windows Server 8 with Desktop Experience Pack installed.
+An option is available in the Group Policy to skip or bypass the Start screen while logging in.
+However, the catch is that the policy applies only to Windows Server 8 with Desktop Experience Pack installed.

 How to use Classic Starter:

 Step 1: Download Classic Starter from here.
-Please note this program isn’t developed by us.
-JoeX@MDL forum is the developer of this program.
-Since one can’t download the program directly from MDL without the membership, we have uploaded the program to a file sharing site.
+Please note this program isn’t developed by us. [email protected] forum is the developer of this program.
+Since one can’t download the application directly from MDL without the membership, we have uploaded the program to a file-sharing site.
 Full credit goes to JoeX for the program.
 It works on both x86 and x64 versions of Windows 8.

 Step 3: Run ClassicStart with admin rights.
-To do this, right-click on ClassicStart file and then select Run as administrator.
-Once launched, click Logon to Classic Desktop button and exit the program.
+To do this, right-click on the ClassicStart file and then select Run as administrator.
+Once launched, click Logon to the Classic Desktop button and exit the program.

 Update: A new version of the tool ClassicStarter is now available from the same download page.